tahoma2d/tahoma2d/doc/how_to_build_win.md

 ### Run
 `Tahoma2D.exe` can now be run.
 Congratulations!

-## Alternative - Setup and Run in Debug Mode
-- Use this method if you are interested in analysing Tahoma2D rather than just creating a running copy.
-- [ ] Start with a local working Tahoma2D installation.
-The latest release version is available here: https://tahoma2d.org/
-- - [ ] Copy all files and subfolders from the working Tahoma2D folder, except `tahomastuff` and `ffmpeg`.
-- - Paste to the build folder where the compiler generates output.
-- - `$tahoma2d/toonz/build/Debug` or `$tahoma2d/toonz/build/RelWithDebug` are typical build folders and are based on the `Solution Configuration` choice you make in the build option below.
-- - If a `Debug` or `RelWithDebug` subfolder does not already exist then create that folder manually or skip this step and come back to it after doing at least one build to create one of those folders.
-- - The Tahoma2d dlls and exe in those folders will be replaced when the next build is run.
-- - [ ] Copy the `tahomastuff` folder to `$tahoma2d/toonz/build/toonz` to get this result: `$tahoma2d/toonz/build/toonz/tahomastuff`.
-- [ ] Start Visual Studio and load the solution.
-- [ ] In Visual Studio set the `Solution Configuration` to `Debug` or `RelWithDebInfo` using the drop-down at the top of the screen.
-- [ ] In the Solution Explorer window, right click on the `Tahoma2D` project.
-- - [ ] In the pop-up context menu that appears, choose `Set as StartUp Project`.
-- This is a one time step.
-The `Tahoma2D` project will now show in bold indicating it is the startup project for the solution.
-- [ ] Build the solution.
-- [ ] Click the `Local Windows Debugger` to start Tahoma2D in debug mode.
-- Set breakpoints, checkpoints, view the output window, do step-through debugging.
-- To stop the debugging session exit Tahoma2D from its menu or stop the debugger in Visual Studio.

 ## Create Translation Files
 Qt translation files are generated first from the source code to .ts files, then from .ts files to a .qm file.
 These files can be created in Visual Studio if the `translation_` project and `Build translation_??? only` (`translation_???`のみをビルド」) is used.
 These files are not created in the default `Build Project Solution`.